schollz/schollz.github.io.old/content/post/ipfs-transfering.md

 _Note:_ after deletion your content may still be stored in the IPFS Gateway cache for some time (not sure how long).

+[^another]: IPFS is still growing, and the distributed hash table lookup means it may take quite awhile to transfer big files.

 [^1]: I made an init script here: https://gist.github.com/schollz/da71aa2a5a43d76739ef034331c7b0bb